shijiew555/nanoGPT/README.md

 ## Bottleneck in Training Pipeline
 - Broad exploratory profiling is performed on the total time for major operations like loading a batch of data, forward pass, backward pass, and optimizer step for Adam optimizer:
   ![Table](profiled_Adam_times.png "profiled_Adam_times")The table indicates that:
-  - Optimizer step takes up the most amount of time compared to other operations
+  - Optimizer step is the major bottleneck as it takes up the most amount of time among all operations

 ## Methodology